Tienen: History

+Tienen once again became a target during World War II.
+At the time, the town was an important railway junction.
+Nevertheless, the town was not seen as a strategic target.
+The Allies bombed Tienen as early as April 25 1944 when the RAF dropped three bombs on Tienen, destroying three houses and killing a few inhabitants.
+The big bombing raid came on May 25 1944.
+At around 11:15, the first bomb hit the local hospital.
+As a result of this bombing raid which lasted until 11:33, 13 civilians died and another 40 were injured.
+The city ended up being heavily damaged: over 200 houses were hit, 100 of which were declared uninhabitable.
+The old guest house was destroyed as well after the bombs largely failed to reach the intended targets, which were the local bridges and the ironway.
+Most houses of the beguinage of Tienen and the oil refinery were also destroyed.
+Countless windows were broken as a result of the blasts and men ended up leaving 400 homes in the town.
+Two bridges ended up being hit, one of which caused a small flooding of the area.
+A noteworthy victim of the Tienen bombing was the local Dean of Rochette, who died inside the confession booth when he refused to leave the town at the last moment because he wanted to comfort scared civilians.
+Today the regional cemetery of Tienen has an open Neogothic chapel that memorialises him.
+Tienen was liberated by Allied forces on September 7 of that year after the Germans fled in panic.

+WWII ended up costing the lives of 80 inhabitants on Tienen: 40 soldiers and one civilian were executed, another 4 were killed for being part of the underground resistance and 19 people died after being deported to Germany, 7 of those being prisoners of war.
+In total, 549 houses were completely destroyed and another 2551 damaged.

 Economy

 Tienen is the centre of sugar production in Belgium; a huge sugar beet processing factory, the Sugar refinery of Tienen (Tiense Suikerraffinaderij - Raffinerie Tirlemontoise), is located at the eastern edge of the town.
 It is the site of facilities owned by Citrique Belge, that produces citric acid, and Havells Sylvania, a manufacturer of energy saving lamps.

 Culture and significant landmarks

 Tienen is the location of a summer rock festival known as 'Suikerrock'.

 The Sint-Germanus (St. Germain) Church dates from the 12th century and has an altarpiece by the 19th-century painter Gustaaf Wappers.
 Its belfry has earned that complex a designation on the UNESCO World Heritage Site list of Belfries of Belgium and France.

 The principal church, Onze-Lieve-Vrouw-ten-Poel (Our Lady of the Pool), was begun in the 12th and enlarged in the 15th century; it remains unfinished.

 Transport

 The town is served by Tienen railway station, the oldest in Belgium still in use.
+There are also some taxi companies.